deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     dative      | Vater     | Kind(e)  | Menschen      | Jungen          | Mutter
     accusative  | Vater     | Kind     | Menschen      | Junge           | Mutter

+Compare the articles on Wiktionary on these nouns: [☞ der Vater](https://en.wiktionary.org/wiki/Vater#Declension) "the father", [☞ das Kind](https://en.wiktionary.org/wiki/Kind#Declension) "the child", [☞ Mensch](https://en.wiktionary.org/wiki/Mensch#Declension) "the human being", [☞ das Junge ("weak" declension)](https://en.wiktionary.org/wiki/Junges#Declension) "the young (thing)", [☞ die Mutter](https://en.wiktionary.org/wiki/Mutter#Declension) "the mother".

+`The two plural classes:`

+The form of the **nominative plural** determines the plural class of a German noun.
+Therefore, the nominative plural needs to be learned.

 * `Nouns of class p1`: the nominative plural ends in -e, -el, or -er
     * the dative plural adds a -n
     * all other plural cases are identical to the nominative plural